 Funding phase II EXIST Transfer of Research

-From April 2017 to May 2018, the research project on sensorless control again receives funding from the BMWi as part of the programme EXIST Transfer of Research.
+From April 2017 to May 2018, another research project on sensorless control of synchronous machines at Bitflux is funded by the Federal Ministry of Economics and Energy (BMWi) and the European Social Fund (ESF) as part of the programme EXIST Transfer of Research.

 Funding phase I EXIST Transfer of Research

-The research project on sensorless control is funded by the BMWi from July 2015 to March 2017 as part of the programme EXIST Transfer of Research.
+From July 2015 to March 2017, a research project on sensorless control of synchronous machines at the TUM is funded by the Federal Ministry of Economics and Energy (BMWi) and the European Social Fund (ESF) as part of the programme EXIST Transfer of Research.

 Research at TUM